w3f/Grant-Milestone-Delivery/evaluations/DAOsign_m3_keeganquigley.md

 # General Notes

+The test is failing with errors but it's due to the .env setup.

 After copying the example .env file the tests are currently failing with a lot of errors:

 <details>